UI is part of what makes people enjoy your site and recommend it to others.

-People talk about user interface and user experience as though they’re interchangeable, but that’s not the case — and the difference matters.
-When people talk about “UX/UI,” they’re talking about a big umbrella that represents all the ways users interact with your product.
+People talk about user interface (UI) and user experience (UX) as though they’re interchangeable, but that’s not the case — and the difference matters.
+When people talk about “UX/UI,” they’re talking about a big umbrella representing all the ways users interact with your product.

-We took a deep dive into the principles of user experience in a separate pillar, so head over there to check that out.
-But this one is about user interface.
-So what’s the difference?
+We took a deep dive into the principles of user experience in a separate pillar, so head over there to check that out: User Experience Pillar Page.
+This pillar focuses on user interface.
+So, what’s the difference?

 The idea of a “user interface” is actually a lot older than you might think.
 Many things that you don’t even realize qualify as a user interface.
 For example, the simple fact that your car has a gas pedal on the right and a brake pedal on the left — that’s a user interface.
-The same applies to electronic devices, such as a radio, where you turn the knob clockwise to increase things, qualifies as user interface.
+The same applies to electronic devices, such as a radio, where you turn the knob clockwise to increase volume and counterclockwise to decrease volume.

-In this case, though, we’re firmly seated in the digital age.
+In our case, though, we’re firmly seated in the digital age.
 For the purposes of this article, user interface is the visual and interactive component of a website, mobile app, or piece of software.
 It’s the colors, fonts, photos, images, CTAs, buttons, layout, and so on.
-The behavior, structure, and features of a website or piece of software are all considered UX — what you see on the surface (elements of interaction) is UI.
+The behavior, structure, and features of a website or software application that users interact with are all considered UX — what you see on the surface (elements of interaction) is UI.
 The user interface and user experience complement one another, so getting both right is critical in today’s competitive market.

-Once you start thinking about it, you’ll notice conscious UI decisions everywhere you go.
-Take the page you’re on, for example.
-The body copy is on the left and the table of contents is on the right.
-The download CTA has a shadow around it.
-The picture at the top is big and colorful.
-Each one of these is a conscious decision by MTM designers based on what we think will fit our brand voice and messaging, and the same is true for every website you visit and every app on your phone.
+Once you start thinking about it, you’ll notice conscious UI design decisions everywhere you go.
+Take this pillar page you’re on, for example.
+The body copy is on the left, and the table of contents is on the right.
+The “download the PDF” CTA has a shadow around it.
+The banner image at the top of the page is big and colorful.
+Each one of these elements is a conscious decision by MTM designers.
+The choices are based on what we think fits our brand voice and messaging.
+The same is true for every website you visit and every app you use on your phone.

 Why is UI So Important?